EuropeanForestInstitute/tradeflows/README.md

 ### TODO by order of ease / importance
+* use an environmennt variable for the yearbegin and yearend of the function that chooses between reporter and partner volume
 * Create a trac system with externam accesss to track progress.
 * in checkdbcolumns() Use sqlquery <- "SELECT `COLUMN_NAME`
 FROM `INFORMATION_SCHEMA`.`COLUMNS`